 Sexual and age-related differences in incidence

 The typical patient with Fournier gangrene is an elderly man in his sixth or seventh decade of life with comorbid diseases.
 The male-to-female ratio is approximately 10:1.
-Lower incidence in females may be caused by better drainage of the perineal region through vaginal secretions.
+The lower incidence in females may reflect better drainage of the perineal region through vaginal secretions.
 Men who have sex with men may be at higher risk, especially for infections caused by community-associated methicillin-resistant Staphylococcus aureus (MRSA).

 Most reported cases occur in patients aged 30-60 years.
 A literature review found only 56 pediatric cases, with 66% of those in infants younger than 3 months.

 Large scrotal, perineal, penile, and abdominal wall skin defects may require reconstructive procedures; however, the prognosis for patients following reconstruction for Fournier gangrene is usually good.
 The scrotum has a remarkable ability to heal and regenerate once the infection and necrosis have subsided.
 However, approximately 50% of men with penile involvement have pain with erection, often related to genital scarring.
 Consultation with a psychiatrist may help some patients deal with the emotional stress of an altered body image.

 If extensive soft tissue is lost, lymphatic drainage may be impaired; thus, dependent edema and cellulitis may result.
 Use of external support may be beneficial to minimize this postoperative problem.

 In 1995, Laor and colleagues introduced the Fournier Gangrene Severity Index (FGSI).
 The FGSI is based on deviation from reference ranges of the following clinical parameters:

 White blood cell count (WBC)